About Us

 In 2003, a merger with CommunityNet was accomplished bringing to United Way of Olmsted County the Volunteer Center and 2-1-1 information and referral.
 Following the 2003 needs assessment, the organization began a transformation of its mission that shifted it from a “fund-raising/pay-through” model to one that aligned with a “community impact” model.

-In 2004, the campaign led by Michael Willard raised $4,103,858.00.
-From the first financial drive in 1925 through the 2004 Campaign, together these organizations raised $85,340,034.00.
-However, the work of eighty years and thousands of people and tens of thousands of hours has always been about more than raising money.
+With our Centennial anniversary forthcoming, the work of thousands of people and tens of thousands of hours has always been about more than raising money.
 “How much” was an easy way to keep score, but it was “what for” that mattered.